-RL 50, 51, 52 First-Year French
+RL 50, 51, 52 First-Year French 4 hours each term An introduction to French, stressing reading and speaking.
+Exercises in elementory

-An introduction to French, stressing reading and speaking.
-Exercises in elementary composition and grammar.

-RL 101, 102, 103 Second-Year French
+- An introduction to French, stressing reading and speaking.
+Exercises in elements composition and grammar. - RL 101, 102, 103 Second-Year French